marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 - Producers know to which partition to write to (and which Kafka broker has it)
 - In case of Kafka broker failures, Producers will automatically recover

-*Load is balanced by the the number of brokers due to the partitioning system*
+*Load is balanced by the number of brokers due to the partitioning system*

 ```mermaid